MarcNeveu/IcyDwarf/README.md

 - Core cracking
 - Equilibrium fluid and rock compositions.

-There is currently no display of cryovolcanism or geochemistry outputs from *IcyDwarf*.
+However, *IcyDwarfPlot* has not recently been maintained to keep up with updates in MacOS, so minor updates are likely needed to get it back to working.
+There is currently no display of cryovolcanism outputs from *IcyDwarf*.

 The two codes can run independently of each other, so it's not necessary to install both if you only need one.